umbrellaitcom/iOS-Clean-Architecture-with-Coordinator-pattern/README.md

 # iOS Clean Architecture with Coordinator pattern

 When you decide to use clean architecture in your project, it is very tired create new modules, because you need create at least 5 files for each.
-Imagine that you need to create 6 modules...I was suffering this problem, and this is the reason why I've created this template.
+Imagine that you need to create 6 modules...
+I was suffering this problem, and this is the reason why I've created this template.
 It's very useful for me and I hope that for you too.

 ## How to install